System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Power Consumption of Different Blocks in Transmitter and Receiver

 where $N$ is the number of subcarriers.

-Our algorithm optimizes the number of subcarriers used by the transceiver.
 In the presence of large number of subcarriers, the statistical distribution of the PAPR does not remain sensitive to the increase of the number of subcarriers~\cite{PAPRReduction3}.
-We consider the worst case PAPR (corresponding to the highest number of subcarriers) and assume it to be constant throughout simulations.
-Our algorithm is mostly applicable in the use of TV channels for fixed devices.
-These TV channels range from $54$ MHz to $698$ MHz~\cite{Cyrus}.
-IEEE 802.22 employs $2048$ subcarriers per $6$ MHz TV channel~\cite{PHYOverview}.
-The number of subcarriers used in our algorithm is upper bounded by $2000 \times \frac{698-54}{6}$.
-Plugging this in~\eqref{eq:PAPREquation} and assuming $\gamma = 0.005$ and a $3$-$4$ dB reduction in PAPR due to coding, we find PAPR to be around $9 dB$.
+During the simulations, we consider the worst case PAPR by assuming maximum possible spectrum span and highest number of subcarriers.
+We plug the value of maximum number of possible subcarriers of TV white space in~\eqref{eq:PAPREquation}, and assume $\gamma = 0.005$ and a $3$-$4$ dB reduction in PAPR.
+Based on these calculations, we find PAPR to be around $9$ dB.